willvieira/ms_STM-managed/manuscript/suppInfo.md

 \newpage

 ## Figure S2
-![State shift in annual mean temperature for the boreal (dark green) and temperate-mixed (orange) states.
-State shift was computed for all values of occupancy [0-1] by calculating the difference between initial state distribution ($T_0$), and the final distribution of a simulation.
-The panels in the first row show the state shift in function of occupancy for the median output of the $T_{150}CC + FM$ simulation (Figure 5).
-The panels in the second and third row test whether filtering extreme occupancy values have an effect on the state shift summary.](manuscript/img/sim-result_supp5.png){#fig:sim-result-supp2}
+![Range shift in annual mean temperature for the boreal (dark green) and temperate-mixed (orange) states.
+Range shift was computed for all values of occupancy [0-1] by calculating the difference between initial state distribution ($T_0$), and the final distribution of a simulation.
+The panels in the first row show the range shift in function of occupancy for the median output of the $T_{150}CC + FM$ simulation (Figure 5).
+The panels in the second and third row test whether filtering extreme occupancy values have an effect on the range shift summary.](manuscript/img/sim-result_supp5.png){#fig:sim-result-supp2}

 ## Figure S3